odddollar/Hertz-hunter/README.md

 > [!TIP]
 >
 > If you're getting errors during flashing, or the device doesn't appear, go to `Tools > USB CDC On Boot` and change it to `Enabled`.
-This allows the USB connection to remain active during boot, which can help problems where the port isn't detected after the ESP32 reboots.
+This allows the USB connection to remain active during boot, which can help with problems where the port isn't detected after the ESP32 reboots.

 ### Battery calibration

 Different boards, even of the same model, can have variations in their Analog-to-Digital converters, so performing a simple calibration is necessary to ensure the device reads the correct battery voltage.

-Turn the device on, and in the bottom right corner of the main menu there should be a battery voltage readout, displaying, for example, `4.0v`.
+Turn the device on, and in the bottom right corner of the main menu there will be a battery voltage readout, displaying, for example, `4.0v`.
 Take a multimeter and measure the raw battery voltage, rounded to 1 decimal place.
 The voltage on the multimeter and the voltage displayed on the main menu should ideally be the same, but it may be off by a small amount.

 The value of `BATTERY_VOLTAGE_OFFSET` in `battery.h` can be increased or decreased, where a change of `1` in this value corresponds to a change of `0.1` in the displayed voltage.